scala-ide/docs/dev/setup/setup.rst

 Click OK.

-Eclipse should automatically refresh the projects, but you will still see some build errors in the ``org.scala-ide.sbt.core`` project.
-The problem is that we are missing a few dependencies needed to compile the project's sources.
-To fix this, you will need to build the project from the terminal.
-Follow the steps described in :ref:`building_run-the-build`.
-Then, come back to finish the setup.

-When running the build script, Maven will take care of copying the dependecies in the ``org.scala-ide.sbt.core`` project, inside the ``/lib`` folder.
-After the build completed, you should no longer see errors inside Eclipse.
-If you do still see errors, try to refresh all projects (in Eclipse, select all the imported Scala IDE projects and press F5) and do a full clean, re-build (to do so, click on the "Project" menu item, and the "Clean...").

-If after rebuilding you still see errors, drop us a note in the `Scala IDE Developer Mailing List <http://groups.google.com/group/scala-ide-dev?pli=1>`_.
+If after rebuilding you see any errors, drop us a note in the `Scala IDE Developer Mailing List <http://groups.google.com/group/scala-ide-dev?pli=1>`_.

 Run the Scala IDE within Eclipse
 --------------------------------